-Coronavirus forced the cancellation of the 2020 and 2021 events but, subject to the agreement of a new contract, the race should return in 2022.
+Coronavirus forced the cancellation of the 2020 and 2021 events but the race was able to return from 2022 onwards.

 The race was announced in May 2007 following the agreement of a five-year deal between Formula One Management CEO Bernie Ecclestone, Singapore entrepreneur Mr Ong Beng Seng, and the Singapore Tourism Board.
 An initial circuit plan by Herman Tilke was refined by KBR, Inc, incorporating permanent pit buildings and a start finish straight constructed on vacant land next to the Singapore Flyer ferris wheel.